viktor-ferenczi/toolbar-manager/README.md

 ## Features

-This plugin allows for saving and loading toolbars.
-For example you can quickly load a "standard" toolbar into any game, which can greatly speed up your builds by using toolbar slots you have already memorized.
+This plugin allows for saving, loading and managing character and block toolbars.
+For example you can  quickly load a "standard" toolbar for your character into any game (including multiplayer ones), which can greatly speed up your builds by using toolbar slots you have already memorized.
+It can also be used to fix the broken toolbars of your ships in survival based on the profiles you saved in your creative design world earlier.

 This plugin works for both offline and online multiplayer games without the need for any server side support.
-All your save files are local, nothing is stored on a server.
+Toolbar profiles are saved locally, nothing is stored on any server.

 ### Toolbars

-The **G menu** has two new buttons to manage saved toolbars:
+The **G menu** has a new TM buttons at the bottom left to manage saved toolbar profiles.
-- Save
-- Load

-**Merge** is the same as **Load**, but does not clear slots not used by the toolbar loaded.
+**New** saves the currently open toolbar as a new profile.

+**Load** overwrites your currently open toolbar from the selected profile.

+**Merge** loads only the used slots from the profile and leaves the rest of them as is.

+You can also **Rename** and **Delete** toolbar profiles.

+### Profile folders

-Saved toolbars are stored as XML files under: `%AppData%\Roaming\SpaceEngineers\ToolbarManager`
+Saved toolbars are stored as XML files in folders under:
+`%AppData%\Roaming\SpaceEngineers\ToolbarManager`

 There are subdirectories for each toolbar type.
-Toolbars within the same type are compatible, altough they may not have the same amount of slots available.

-It is possible to save the toolbar from a cockpit and load into a remote control, for example.
+Toolbars within the same type are compatible, however they may not have the same amount of slots available in-game.
+For example, it is possible to save the toolbar from any Cockpit and load the profile into a Remote Control.

+Up to 6 backups of each profile is kept, even after deleting the profile.
+Renaming profiles also renames the backup files.
+Orphaned backup files (with the main profile deleted) are cleaned up after 90 days, but only when a profile is deleted the next time.

 ### Quick block selection